-These milestones are based on full-time enrollment without interruption; framework can be adapted/modified for part-time students or students with extenuating circumstances.
+The milestones below are based on full-time enrollment without interruption; framework can be adapted/modified for part-time students or students with extenuating circumstances.
 Students intending to complete the degree on a part-time basis should work with their advisor to establish appropriate timetables for milestone completion; however, they must complete annual reviews until they successfully complete their dissertation proposal.

 Review Process/Milestones Year 1 Year 1 review is tied to the required Program Plan of Study conference.
 This review is primarily a formative review intended to help students plan for the future, but also identify areas where they may need additional support.
-Students will be expected to demonstrate: Satisfactory academic performance (e.g., GPA); Satisfactory progress toward field area papers and exams: Completed Plan of Study document; Tentative identification of (first) field areas/advisor; Draft Program Proposal (coursework plan); The PhD coordinator will consult with core course faculty regarding student academic performance.
-If a student is supported on a departmentally-funded Graduate Assistantship (GA), the student's performance relative to job tasks will be assessed by the supervising faculty.
-Year 2 By spring of year 2, students will be expected to demonstrate: Satisfactory academic performance, reflected in terms of overall GPA, course completion rates.
-Satisfactory progress toward field area papers and exams: Identification of field areas, committee members; Submission of Program Proposal; and Progress, timetable for paper completion.
+Students will be expected to demonstrate: Satisfactory academic performance (e.g., GPA); Satisfactory progress toward field area papers and exams: Completed Plan of Study document; Tentative identification of (first) field areas/advisor; Draft Program Proposal Form (coursework plan); If a student is supported on a departmentally-funded Graduate Assistantship (GA), the student's performance relative to job tasks will be assessed by the supervising faculty and part of this annual review.
+Year 2 Satisfactory academic performance, reflected in terms of overall GPA, course completion rates.
+Satisfactory progress toward field area papers and exams: Identification of field areas, committee members; Submission of final Program Proposal form; and Progress, timetable for paper completion.
 Satisfactory GA performance, if relevant.
-Year 3 In Years 3 and 4, annual reviews will be tied to completion of key program milestones.
-Tentative identification of (first) field areas/advisor; Draft Program Proposal (coursework plan); he PhD coordinator will consult with core course faculty regarding student academic erformance. a student is supported on a departmentally-funded Graduate Assistantship (GA), the cudent's performance relative to job tasks will be assessed by the supervising faculty. y spring of year 2, students will be expected to demonstrate: Satisfactory academic performance, reflected in terms of overall GPA, course completion rates.
-Satisfactory progress toward field area papers and exams: Identification of field areas, committee members; Submission of Program Proposal; and Progress, timetable for paper completion.
-Satisfactory GA performance, if relevant.

-for additional time.
-Extensions may be approved by PhD coordinator and faculty advisor.
-Additional milestones: • Progress toward Dissertation proposal: Clear topical focus, committee identified, timetable for defense Year 4 Key Year 4 milestone: Dissertation proposal defense Students who have not completed their proposal defense by spring of year 4 must petition for additional time.
-Extensions may be approved by PhD coordinator and faculty advisor.
-Year 5
+Year 3 Key Year 3 milestone: Field exam completion Students who have not completed their field exams by spring of year 3 must petition for additional time.
+Extensions may be approved by PhD director and faculty advisor.
+Additional milestones: Progress toward Dissertation proposal: Clear topical focus, committee identified, timetable for defense Year 4 Key Year 4 milestone: Dissertation proposal defense Students who have not completed their proposal defense by spring of year 4 must petition for additional time.
+Extensions may be approved by PhD director and faculty advisor.
+Year 5 + In Year 5 and beyond, annual reviews are recommended but not required.
+The exception is for students within two years of expiration of their doctoral candidacy status; they are required to meet with their advisor and the PhD director to discuss their progress toward dissertation completion.